-It is a good idea to print this information, and bring
+It is recommended to print this information, and bring

 it with you on the trip.